-Because there is no ship simulation study in the feasibility phase, the design (footprint or variation) is based on a turning basin multiplier.
-A turning basin multiplier of 1.4 was used for the inner harbor area and 1.5 was used for the outer harbor.
+Because no ship simulation study was conducted in the feasibility phase, the design (footprint or variations) is based on a turning basin multiplier.
+Per EM 1110-2-1613, a turning basin multiplier of 1.4 was used for the inner harbor area and 1.5 was used for the outer harbor.
 Next, it is assumed that the bulkhead clearance is 50 feet from the proposed channel limit.
 The bulkhead buffer distance is the distance between the proposed channel and the location of the bulkhead.